List of Heroes characters: Virginia Gray

 Virginia Gray, portrayed by Ellen Greene, is Sylar's mother.
 When Sylar visits Virginia, she constantly pushes Sylar to "be special", even saying that he could become President if he wanted to.
 Sylar reveals his powers, accidentally injuring her, and confesses his guilt since he thinks he will be the exploding man and kill many people.
 Both instances only alienate the two, and Virginia demands that Sylar leave her house and give back her son Gabriel.
 She brandishes a pair of scissors at Sylar, but is accidentally stabbed in the heart when they struggle for the scissors.

 Kimiko Nakamura

-Kimiko Nakamura, portrayed by Saemi Nakamura, is the daughter of Kaito and older sister of Hiro.
-She is very intelligent and motivated, and wishes to advance in her father's company, Yamagato Industries.
-She accompanies her father to New York to retrieve Hiro.
+Kimiko Nakamura, portrayed by Saemi Nakamura, is the daughter of Kaito Nakamura and the older sister of Hiro Nakamura.
+Intelligent and ambitious, she hopes to advance within her father's company, Yamagato Industries.
+She accompanies Kaito to New York to retrieve Hiro.
 She gets along with her brother, in comparison to his and their father's strained relationship, as evidenced by the way Kimiko's pleas and reasoning get much further than Kaito's authoritative tactics (up to and including kidnapping).
 Hiro convinced his father that Yamagato has a successor in Kimiko.
 In season 4, after Hiro alters an incident from when they were children, Kimiko is now engaged to his best friend Ando, having previously hated Ando because of the incident.